ucan-wg/spec/README.md

 │              │     │               │   │   │
 │  iss: Carol  │     │               │   │   │
 │  aud: Erin   │     │               │   │   ├─ Carol can revoke
-│  att: [X]    │     │               │   │   │
+│  att: [X,Y]  │     │               │   │   │
 │              │     │               │   │   │
 └───────────┬──┘     │               │   │   │
             │        │               │   │   │
             │        │               │   │   │
             ▼        ▼               │   │   │
-         ┌──────────────┐            │   │   │  ─┐
+        ┌────────────────┐           │   │   │  ─┐
         │                │           │   │   │   │
         │  iss: Erin     │           │   │   │   │
         │  aud: Frank    │           │   │   │   ├─ Erin can revoke
-         │  att: [X,Z]  │            │   │   │   │
+        │  att: [X,Y,Z]  │           │   │   │   │
         │                │           │   │   │   │
-         └──────────────┘           ─┘  ─┘  ─┘  ─┘
+        └────────────────┘          ─┘  ─┘  ─┘  ─┘
 ```

-In this graph, Alice MAY revoke any of the UCANs in the chain, and Carol can revoke the bottom two.
+In this graph, Alice MAY revoke any of the UCANs in the chain, Carol MAY revoke the bottom two, and so on.
 If the UCAN `Carol->Erin` is revoked by Alice or Bob, then Frank will not have a valid chain for `X`.
-However, Frank can still prove the valid capability for `Z`, since the chain that includes `Z` (`Alice->Bob->Erin->Frank`) is valid.
+However, Frank can still prove the valid capability for `Y` and `Z`, since the still-valid ("unbroken") chain `Alice->Bob->Erin->Frank` includes them.
+Note that despite `Y` being in the revoked `Carol->Erin` UCAN, it does not invlidate `Y` for Frank, since the unbroken chain also included a proof for `Y`.

 ## 5.8 Backwards Compatibility